CarlOrff/biblatex-archaeology/README.md

 ## Installing

-Get the sources from [CTAN](http://www.ctan.org/pkg/biblatex-archaeology) or clone them from GitHub:
+The usual way is to install automatically through the package manager of your distribution.
+Another way ist to unzip the `biblatex-archaeology.tds.zip` in your `{TEXMF}` directory.
+To do everything from scratch, get the sources from [CTAN](http://www.ctan.org/pkg/biblatex-archaeology) or clone them from GitHub:

 	 $ git clone https://github.com/CarlOrff/biblatex-archaeology.git